BelledonneCommunications/belr/README.md

 size_t parsedSize;
 string inputToParse = "sip:bob@sip.example.org";
 shared_ptr<SipElement> ret = parser.parseInput("SIP-URI", inputToParse , &parsedSize);
-//if the sip uri is recognized, the return value is non null and can cast it into a SipUri object. if (ret){
+//if the sip uri is recognized, the return value is non null and you can cast it into a SipUri object. if (ret){
 	shared_ptr<SipUri> sipUri = dynamic_pointer_cast<SipUri>(ret);
 	// Do what you want with the SipUri object...